 Thousands will join together on November 7th, 2019 for the mega Challah Bakes in order to usher in Shabbat San Diego on Friday evening.
 The cost is only $5 per person, $18 max per family.

-We’ll join with millions around the world from more than 1200 cities, in 90 countries in this unity Shabbat celebration.
+We’ll join with millions around the world from more than 1500 cities, 97 countries and 10 languages in this unity Shabbat celebration.
 We anticipate the arrival of our seventh day of the week, Shabbat, with great eagerness.
 The Torah explains, “Six days you shall work, and the seventh day is Shabbat, for the Lord your God.”
 (Deut.
 5:13).
 Shabbat is a “taste of Heaven on Earth” our sages tell us.
 The unique tranquility and intimacy that fills the homes of those who fully experience a Shabbat is also filled with wonderful smells of delicious food, in particular challah."

 In 2015 this email was received from the Headmaster of Soille Hebrew Day School: